jamesthesnake/jamesthesnake.github.io/_posts/2023-07-15-graphs-matrix.md

 A similar phenomenon is true in the general n x n case.
 Here, we define the so-called transposition matrices by switching the i-th and j-th rows of the identity matrix:

+Multiplication with a transposition matrix has the same effect: switches rows from the left, and switches columns from the right.

+We are not going to spell it out in detail (as the overcomplicated notation makes it especially painful), but you can verify by hand that this is indeed what’s going on.

+Here is a brief summary.
+Take note of these, as they’ll be essential in a bit.